-Teacher A Teacher B Example used Example used Cost of going to the cinema (2 hours) Cost of studying at university Alternative 1: basketball game Alternative 1: take up employment Alternative 2: revision Alternative 2: start a small business Valuing of these choices usually The value of alternatives suggested done by listing priorities by students, using monetary returns for comparison Reasons for using these as examples: Reasons for using these as Teacher A's students are accustomed examples: Teacher B's students to making these decisions. like more challenging questions; most have studying at university as their goal; and this also prepares them for a cost-benefit analysis of attending university as an enquiry project.
+Teacher A Teacher B Example used Example used Cost of going to the cinema (2 hours) Cost of studying at university Alternative 1: basketball game Alternative 2: revision Alternative 1: take up employment Alternative 2: start a small business Valuing of these choices usually done by listing priorities The value of alternatives suggested by students, using monetary returns for comparison Reasons for using these as examples: Teacher A's students are accustomed to making these decisions.
+Reasons for using these as examples: Teacher B's students like more challenging questions; most have studying at university as their goal; and this also prepares them for a cost-benefit analysis of attending university as an enquiry project.